mawrkus/pull-request-review-guide/README.md

 - **Complexity:** Can the code be understood quickly?
 Will developers be likely to introduce bugs when they try to call or modify this code?
 Is it over-engineered?
 Is it trying to solve a problem that the author speculates might need to be solved in the future instead of solving the problem they know needs to be solved now?
 - **Tests:** Does the code have appropriate unit tests?
 Are they correct, sensible and useful?
 [Review them first](https://github.com/mawrkus/js-unit-testing-guide#-review-test-code-first), they will help you understand the intent of the author very quickly (could be just by looking at their names).
 - **Naming:** Did the author pick good names for everything?
 Long enough to fully communicate what the item is or does, without being so long that it becomes hard to read?
-- **Comments:** Did the author wrote clear and useful comments?
+- **Comments:** Did the author write clear and useful comments?
 Do they explain the "why?" or the "what" instead of the "how"?
 - **Consistency:** Does the code follow the existing agreements about style, naming, files organization, etc.?
 - **Documentation:** If the code changes how users build, test, interact with, or release code, check that the relevant documentation is also updated, deleted or added.